circonus-labs/libmtev/docs-md/config/eventer.md

    zero, there is no maximum.
 Safety can be one of `none` , `cs` , or `gc` (default).
 For more information om memory settings see [eventer_jobq.h](https://github.com/circonus-labs/libmtev/tree/master/src/eventer/eventer_jobq.h) and [mtev_memory.h](https://github.com/circonus-labs/libmtev/tree/master/src/utils/mtev_memory.h).
 Backlog sets the advisory queue length backlog limit for the queue.
-The `lifo` setting instructs the jobq to process event last-in-first-out.
+The `lifo` setting instructs the jobq to process jobs last-in-first-out.
 The values for this field is either `lifo` or `fifo`.

    > Note that this merely creates the jobq.
 One must find and use it